Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: Introduction and main results

 The main result of this paper is to construct the left and right Haar measure on the quantum automorphism group of any connected locally finite graph $\Pi$.
 Denoting by $I = V(\Pi)$ the vertex set of $\Pi$, we thus prove that the natural multiplier Hopf $*$-algebra $(\cA,\Delta)$ generated by self-adjoint idempotents $(u_{ij})_{i,j \in I}$ forming a ``magic unitary'' that commutes with the adjacency matrix of $\Pi$, admits positive faithful invariant functionals.
 As a result, we obtain $\QAut \Pi$ as an algebraic quantum group (in the sense of \cite{VD96,KVD96}) and as a locally compact quantum group (in the sense of \cite{KV99,KV00}).
 Our results thus provide a completely new and wide class of locally compact quantum groups.

 The main new tool to construct the Haar measures on $(\cA,\Delta)$ is a unitary tensor category $\cC(\Pi)$ that we associate to a connected, locally finite, vertex transitive graph.
 This new unitary tensor category $\cC(\Pi)$ is actually of independent interest.
 When $\Pi$ is the Cayley graph of a finitely generated group $\Gamma$, with symmetric finite generating set $S = S^{-1} \subset \Gamma$, then $\cC(\Pi)$ has a natural fiber functor and thus is the representation category of a compact quantum group $\bG$.
-As we explain below, the dual $\bGhat$ can be viewed as a canonical quantization of the pair $(\Gamma,S)$.
+As we explain below, $\bG$ is isomorphic with the quantum isometry group defined in \cite{BhS10} and the dual $\bGhat$ can be viewed as a canonical quantization of the pair $(\Gamma,S)$.
 It turns out that many interesting families of discrete quantum groups arise as such quantizations.
 We prove for instance that the property~(T) discrete quantum groups of \cite{VV18} can be identified with the canonical quantization of the groups constructed in \cite{CMSZ91} as the groups acting simply transitively on $\widetilde{A_2}$-buildings.

 We also relate quantum automorphism groups of connected locally finite graphs to quantum information theory and nonlocal games.
 We generalize the results of \cite{BCEHPSW18,MR19,MR20} to the infinite setting.
 We prove that two graphs $\Pi$ and $\Pi'$ are quantum isomorphic if and only if the appropriate equalities of pointed homomorphism counts from finite planar graphs to $\Pi$ and $\Pi'$ hold.
 We also prove that these properties are equivalent with the existence of an algebraic quantum isomorphism (in the sense of \cite{BCEHPSW18}) and that they imply the monoidal equivalence of the quantum automorphism groups $\QAut \Pi$ and $\QAut \Pi'$.